-Lesson: Gather your students in a circle, and hold up two apples.
+Gather your students in a group, either in person or via distance learning, and hold up two apples.

-“Describe these two apples to me.
+“Who can describe these two apples to me?
 How are they the same?”
 “They’re both red,” students may suggest.
 “They’re both shiny.
 They’re about the same size.”

 Ask your students if they notice anything different about the apples.
-Note: The apples you use for this activity should be as similar as possible, so your students shouldn’t notice much difference.
 After establishing that the apples look pretty much the same, start to insult one of the apples.

 “Well, I don’t really like this one, here,” you’ll say.
 “I think it’s a gross apple.
 It probably doesn’t taste very good.
 And since I don’t like it, I don’t think you guys would like it either.”